-6.3.7 Visual Aesthetics
+5.3.7 Visual Aesthetics

 The landscapes and views in the vicinity of the Site are telling of the area's rural character.
 Flat clay belt farmland comprises most of the surrounding area with some rolling hills that grade towards Lake Timiskaming.
 Lands immediately to the north of the Site are generally wooded and undeveloped, with farming occurring further to the north.
 To the east of the Site, is City-owned land currently occupied by a solar facility, beyond which are privately owned lands developed with single family dwellings, farmland and pasture.
 Lands immediately south of the Site are privately owned lands and currently occupied by a solar facility.
-Lands immediately to the west of the Site are privately owned lands and currently occupied by a solar facility.
 Lands immediately to the west of the Site are undeveloped and in a wooded and/or natural state; while further to the west, the lands are privately owned with single family residences, farmland, pasture and natural areas.

-6.4 Cultural Environment
+5.4 Cultural Environment

-6.4.1 Archaeology
+5.4.1 Archaeology

-6.4.1.1 Regional Historic Overview
+5.4.1.1 Regional Historic Overview